chrisdoc/thesis/thesis.md

 The monitoring units capture both *Circuit Switched* (CS) and *Packed Switched* (PS) data.
 Therefore, it intercepts the communication of CS and PS interfaces.
-The CS interfaces are A and IuCS and they belong to the MSC and enable voice calls and sms.
+The CS interfaces are A and IuCS and they belong to the MSC and enable voice calls and SMS.
 The PS interfaces are the Gb/IuPS and the IuPS.
 Both are connected to the SGSN and enable subscribers to use packed orientated services (e.g. Internet).